daniellopes04/ai-prolog/README.md

 # Prolog Exercises

-Solutions for some of the exercises in "Prolog Programming for Artificial Intelligence" by Ivan Bratko.

-This repository was created for the Artificial Intelligence discipline in the Computer Science Bachelor at UFRJ.
+Solutions for some of the exercises in "Prolog Programming for Artificial Intelligence" by Ivan Bratko and exercises for the Artificial Intelligence discipline in the Computer Science Bachelor at UFRJ.